-All SBIR Phase I and Phase II awardees must complete a Life Cycle Certification at all times set forth in the Notice of Award (see \$8(j) of the SBIR Policy Directive).
-This includes checking all of the boxes on the actual certification document and having an authorized officer of the awardee sign and date the certification each time it is required.
+All SBIR Phase I and Phase II recipients must complete a Life Cycle Certification at all times set forth in the Notice of Award (see $\S8(j)$ of the SBIR Policy Directive).
+This includes checking all of the boxes and having an authorized officer of the recipient sign and date the certification each time it is required.